toyeiei/intro-sql/README.md

 Hope you like the content.
 Enjoy learning.

-Learn these tutorial in order:
+Learn these tutorials in order:

 * SELECT
 * WHERE